section-engineering-education/engineering-education/articles/nodejs-structural-comparisons/index.md

 ##### R-Programming

-It is less known to create GUI applications with R-Programming.
-As most graphical functions are offered in RStudio.
+It is less known to create GUI applications with R-Programming as most graphical functions are offered in RStudio.
 However, there are libraries that use a GUI instead of using raw codes.
 From a raw form of code, a pop-up browser window should appear.

 For example, [visualizing PCA in R-Programming with `Factoshiny`](https://www.analyticsvidhya.com/blog/2021/02/visualizing-pca-in-r-programming-with-factoshiny/) can provide codes, GUI interactions, and results.

 ##### C/C++

-C++ is more accommodating for GUIs, and it might be slightly time consuming to find the proper current library.
+C++ is more accommodating for GUIs, and it might be slightly time-consuming to find the proper current library.
 Here, `qtbase5-dev` will be used.

 The link about how to create a [Qt program](https://vitux.com/compiling-your-first-qt-program-in-ubuntu/) can help provide an outlined structure.